Guide to mid-year plan changes

 - Other qualifying events1

-In most cases, employees have a 60-day window from the date of their qualifying life event to change or buy a health plan.
-Like open enrollment, a special enrollment period allows employees to shop for and compare plans by working with a broker or visiting their state or federal health insurance marketplaces.
-Sometimes, health insurance providers may require proof of the qualifying life event before enrollment.
+Generally, employees have 60 days following their qualifying life event to modify or purchase a health plan.
+Much like Open Enrollment, a special enrollment period enables employees to explore and evaluate options, either by consulting an individual health insurance broker or visiting state or federal health insurance marketplaces.
+Occasionally, insurers may ask for verification of the qualifying life event before allowing new enrollment.

 What kinds of changes can I make to my plan mid-year?